gearboxlabs/craigslist-search/README.md

 CRAIGSLIST SEARCH TOOLS

+./craigslist-for-sale.pl
+  - <--search 'whatever'>     - Search for something for sale
+  - Other options as above, except no sqft

+* The apartment tool is not being worked on, so enjoy.
+New work is going into 'craigslist-for-sale'

 ./craigslist-apartment.pl
   - [--sqft=<min sq ft>]      - Show apartments with this much or more space
   - [--pricemin=dollars]      - Only show ones that cost at least this much